cspablocortez/blog/_posts/2024-06-20-typed-posts.md

 HyperTexts change this answer.

-(New) A: By reintroducing curiosity, you can’t help but care about what’s next.
-The stakes are hidden away from the reader when it’s not clear when (and how) the text ends.
+A: By reintroducing curiosity, you can’t help but care about what’s next.
+The stakes are hidden away when it’s not clear when (and how) the text ends.

-**HyperText** (n.)
-> text-based content adapted for short-form video platforms like TikTok, Instagram Reels, YouTube Shorts, etc.
+**HyperText** (n.) &mdash; text-based content adapted for short-form video platforms like TikTok, Instagram Reels, YouTube Shorts, etc.

 So what is a HyperText?
 It’s the equivalent of saying "guess what" to someone and postponing the answer many times over.
-Although I’d like to think it’s the essence of a TikTok video stripped to its most basic elements.◇
+Although I’d like to think a HyperText is the essence of a TikTok video stripped to its most basic elements.

+◇